zrlio/disni/README.md

 # DiSNI: Direct Storage and Networking Interface

 DiSNI is a Java library for direct storage and networking access from userpace.
-It currently provides an RDMA interface to access remote memory, and an NVMf interface to access remote NVMe storage.
+It provides an RDMA interface to access remote memory.
 DiSNI enables the development of Java applications for high performance RDMA networks, such as InfiniBand, iWARP, or RoCE.
 The RDMA API is implemented based on the Open Fabrics Enterprise Distribution (OFED) RDMA user libraries.
-The NVMf APIs are implemented on top of the Storage Performance Development Kit ([SPDK](http://www.spdk.io)).
-Both APIs provide RDMA semantics including asynchronous operations, zero-copy transmission and direct data placement.
+It provides RDMA semantics including asynchronous operations, zero-copy transmission and direct data placement.

+## Changelog

+* Version 1.5 removes NVMf/SPDK code.
+For user of the DiSNI NVMf API we provide a new NVMf library called [jNVMf](https://github.com/zrlio/jnvmf)

 ## Building DiSNI